Gender Equity, Body Positivity and kids swimwear.

 Children can have body positivity issues as early as three years old, according to Familydoctor.org .
 Developing a positive body image and self esteem is important for young children.
 And parents play a critical role supporting this development.

 My experience with gender equity

 As a mum of two girls and a boy, I’ve always treated them the same.
 This includes them wearing the same type of clothes.
 My youngest son wears jeans and jumpers that my two eldest girls have grown out of.

 One of the reasons I founded Jody and Lara was the lack of diversity when it comes to clothing, especially swimwear, which can be worn by both girls and boys.

 Typically, when you go to a store, the swimwear available to buy is very gender specific.
-You generally get a choice of bikinis, tankini’s and high cut one-pieces for girls, and for boys, swim shorts and a rash vest if you are lucky.
+You generally get a choice of bikinis, tankini’s and high cut one-pieces for girls swimwear, and for boys swimwear, swim shorts and a rash vest.

 Our stance at Jody and Lara